-175. You MUST stop behind the white 'Stop' line across your side of the road unless the light is green.
+- 175. You MUST stop behind the white 'Stop' line across your side of the road unless the light is green.
 If the amber light appears you may go on only if you have already crossed the stop line or are so close to it that to stop might cause a collision.

-176. You MUST NOT move forward over the white line when the red light is showing.
+Laws RTA 1988 sect 36 & TSRGD regs 10 & 36 - 176.
+You MUST NOT move forward over the white line when the red light is showing.
 Only go forward when the traffic lights are green if there is room for you to clear the junction safely or you are taking up a position to turn right.
 If the traffic lights are not working, treat the situation as you would an unmarked junction and proceed with great care.

-177. Green filter arrow.
+Laws RTA 1988 sect 36 & TSRGD regs 10 & 36 - 177.
+Green filter arrow.
 This indicates a filter lane only.
 Do not enter that lane unless you want to go in the direction of the arrow.
 You may proceed in the direction of the green arrow when it, or the full green light shows.
 Give other traffic, especially cyclists, time and room to move into the correct lane.

+Rule 178: Do not unnecessarily encroach on the cyclists' waiting area

-advanced stop lines.
+178. Advanced stop lines.
 Some signal-controlled junctions have advanced stop lines to allow cycles to be positioned ahead of other traffic.
 Motorists, including motorcyclists, MUST stop at the first white line reached if the lights are amber or red and should avoid blocking the way or encroaching on the marked area at other times, e.g. if the junction ahead is blocked.
 If your vehicle has proceeded over the first white line at the time that the signal goes red, you MUST stop at the second white line, even if your vehicle is in the marked area.
 Allow cyclists time and space to move off when the green signal shows.